Singularity-free dynamical invariants-based quantum control: Methodology

 \subsection{Mitigating the noise effects}

 After defining a family of invariants using the protocol discussed earlier, we can obtain a corresponding family of control pulses by fixing the reference coefficient ($h_3$) and applying Equation \ref{eq:pulse_calc} for each subtrajectory.
 The pulses in each of the $X$, $Y$, and $Z$ axes are then concatenated over all subtrajectories, to obtain one full sequence for each direction.
 Since the invariant coefficients $f_k(t)$in each subtrajectory depend on the free parameters $\vec{\theta_k}$ according to Equation \ref{matrixtopoly}, the control pulses $h_k(t)$ will also depend on these parameters.
 We denote the concatenation of the free parameters for all subtrajecotries and directions by $\vec{\Theta}$, which uniquely defines each member of the control pulse family.
-The overall control Hamiltonian can then be parameterized as $H_{\text{ctrl}}(t;\vec{\Theta})$.
+Next, we obtain the physical qudit pulses $c_j(t)$ in Equation \ref{quditctrl} from the SU(2) subspace pulses $h_{x,y,z}(t)$ by a simple transformation of basis using Equations \ref{sigx} to \ref{sigz}.
 We can then select one member of the family of control pulses to minimize the noise effects as discussed previously.

 In order to obtain such optimal pulse, we optimize a cost function that encodes the performance of a given control pulse.
 In this paper, we choose the cost function to be the infidelity between the final state in the presence of noise, and the desired target state.
 This can be defined as